Liver: Anatomy, Functions and Liver Disease Biology Notes

 • Triangular and bilobed structure.

-• The falciform ligament separates the larger right lobe and smaller left lobe.
+• The falciform ligament separates the larger right lobe and the smaller left lobe.

 • Covered by Glisson’s capsule, a layer of fibrous tissue, which is protected by the peritoneum.